-We define the scheme-theoretic closure of a locally closed immersion $f: X \to Y$ as the scheme-theoretic image of X.
+We define the scheme-theoretic closure of a locally closed immersion $f: X \rightarrow Y$ as the scheme-theoretic image of X.

-9.3.C.
+- 9.3.C.
 EXERCISE.
-If $V \to X$ is quasicompact (e.g. if V is Noetherian, Exercise 8.3.B(a)), or if V is reduced, show that (iii) implies (i) and (ii) Exercise 9.1.K.
-Thus in this fortunate situation, a locally closed immersion can be thought of in three different ways, whichever is convenient.
+If $V \to X$ is quasicompact (e.g. if V is Noetherian, Exercise 8.3.B(a)), or if V is reduced, show that (iii) implies (i) and (ii) in Exercise 9.1.L.
+Thus in this fortunate situation, a locally closed immersion can be thought of in three different ways, whichever is convenient. - 9.3.D.
+UNIMPORTANT EXERCISE, USEFUL FOR INTUITION.

-9.3.D.
-Unimportant exercise, useful for intuition.
 If $f: X \to Y$ is a locally closed immersion into a locally Noetherian scheme (so X is also locally Noetherian), then the associated points of the scheme-theoretic closure are (naturally in bijection with) the associated points of X. (Hint: Exercise 9.3.B.)
-Informally, we get no non-reduced structure on the scheme-theoretic closure not "forced by" that on X
+Informally, we get no non-reduced structure on the scheme-theoretic closure not "forced by" that on X.